LLM Eval FAQ

 Many developers fixate on model selection as the primary way to improve their LLM applications.
 Start with error analysis to understand your failure modes before considering model switching.
 As Hamel noted in office hours, “I suggest not thinking of switching model as the main axes of how to improve your system off the bat without evidence.
 Does error analysis suggest that your model is the problem?”

-Isaac’s Anki flashcard annotation app demonstrates when custom makes sense - they needed to handle 400+ results per query with keyboard navigation, multi-step review processes, and domain-specific evaluation criteria that would be difficult to configure in a generic tool.
+Isaac’s Anki flashcard annotation app shows the power of custom tools—handling 400+ results per query with keyboard navigation and domain-specific evaluation criteria that would be nearly impossible to configure in a generic tool.

 Q: Why do you recommend binary (pass/fail) evaluations instead of 1-5 ratings (Likert scales)?